Mount McGillivray

 Mount McGillivray is a 2451 m mountain summit located in the Bow Valley of Kananaskis Country in the Canadian Rockies of Alberta, Canada.
 Its nearest higher peak is Skogan Peak, 3.0 km to the southeast.
 Mount McGillivray is a landmark that can be seen from Highway 1, the Trans-Canada Highway in the Exshaw area.

 History

-Mount McGillivray was named for Duncan McGillivray (1770-1808), one of the first white men along with David Thompson to see the Bow Valley.
+Mount McGillivray was named for Duncan McGillivray (1770–1808), one of the first white men along with David Thompson to see the Bow Valley.
 In November 1800, McGillivray and Thompson rode south on a trip from the newly established fort at Rocky Mountain House and explored west into the Bow Valley as far as what is now Mount McGillivray in search of the headwaters of the Columbia River.
-The mountain's name was officially adopted in 1957 by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted in 1957 by the Geographical Names Board of Canada.

 During the Cold War, tunnels and vaults were constructed under the north slope of the mountain as part of a plan to safely store government documents, however the project was never completed.

+On July 28, 2023, a small single-engine plane crashed on Mt.
+McGillivray, killing all six occupants from Calgary.